IRAS-HKA/aip_wiki/docs/how_to_connect_to_Roboception.md

 3. Copy the File "RCDiscover.exe" from MS Teams ([Link](https://hskarlsruhede.sharepoint.com/:u:/t/AIP378/EW1jUj2YkfZIlj18rRcI32kBc1U5p0sqI1PWvpaqscOpsQ?e=oAxktQ))
 4. Execute the file
 5. Click on "Discover"
-6. Connect to the web interface by inserting the ip adress in the web browser or use the grafical user interface by clicking on "Connect to robot"
+6. Connect to the web interface by inserting the IP adress in the web browser or use the grafical user interface by clicking on "Connect to robot"

-7. Please Note: the URL can be set temporily to match the Ip Subnet of the PC for debugging.
+    Note: _The URL can be set temporarily to match the IP subnet of the PC for debugging_

-8. On the interface you can set several parameters such as networking settings or see the live image of the camera and also look at depth pictures
+7. On the interface you can set several parameters such as networking settings, see live images of the camera or also look at depth pictures